 As we try to steer towards a kinder and more conscientious world there has never before been a greater focus on where our products come from.
 We now ask ourselves whether they are ethically sourced or cruelty free.
 The fact that these terms have become buzz words is promising and serves to fill us with hope for a future where we will hopefully be more compassionate to our planet as a whole.
-If you’re a Doctor considering a training course in botox injections, dermal fillers or other medical aesthetic techniques, contact the dedicated support team at www.cosmeticcourses.co.uk or if you are located in the US you can consider checking out The Plastic and Cosmetic Center of South Texas.
+If you’re a Doctor considering a training course in botox injections, dermal fillers or other botox aesthetic techniques, contact the dedicated support team at www.cosmeticcourses.co.uk or if you are located in the US you can consider checking out The Plastic and Cosmetic Center of South Texas.
 If you’d like to learn more about different types of plastic surgery you can visit https://drbrucekadz.com/ for more information.

 Today more than ever we see more and more people opting to go vegan; a lifestyle with a focus on cruelty free consumerism.
 Traditionally we may have thought of the term ‘vegan’ as relating mainly to one’s diet.
 However true, veganism goes well beyond that with a commitment to excluding any animal products from our lives completely.
 This of course relates to cosmetics also and vegan beauty has made serious waves in the beauty world in recent years, if you don’t know what beauty procedure is best for then Call 4ever Young Anti Aging Solutions for a free consultation.

 But as consumers, how can we ensure that we are making informed choices when trying to buy vegan or cruelty-free cosmetics?